JOyagdol/citygml_parser/README.md

 # CityGML Parser

-A **CityGML 3.0** (Python version) parser for reading, writing, and converting CityGML files into JSON using Python.
+**CityGML 3.0** (Python version) parser for reading, writing, and converting CityGML files into JSON using Python.
+Since there is no suitable, easy-to-use, Python-based CityGML 3.0 parser available, I developed this.
+In the future, this parser is planned to be used to physically implement [ISO/TS 19166 BIM-GIS conceptual mapping](https://github.com/mac999/ISO19166-B2GM).

 ## **🚀 Features**
 Version 0.1